Forget buying a rotisserie chicken at the store and make this simple and chemical-free Slow Cooker Whole Chicken.

 We rarely buy precooked chicken at the store anymore and instead make this classic whole chicken recipe or whole chicken and stuffing.

-- Whole chicken – Be sure to pick a smaller sized bird.
+- Whole chicken – Be sure to pick a smaller-sized bird.
 One that will fit in your slow cooker along with veggies.
 I try to find one in the 4-5 pound range.
+We make our Alabama Chicken Sandwiches with a whole chicken as well!

-- Veggies – I use onion and carrots as a base to set my chicken on, this keeps the chicken out of enough of the juices so it doesn’t get completely soggy while cooking (or turn into a soup!)
+- Veggies – I use onion and carrots as a base to set my chicken on.
+This keeps the chicken out of enough juice so it doesn’t get utterly soggy while cooking (or turn into a soup!)

 - Seasonings – Salt, pepper, thyme, garlic powder, and paprika.